-The MultiApp V31 product is an open platform.[ST-Platform].
+The Multiapp V3 product is an open platform [ST-Platform] in closed configuration preventing to load applications during operational phase.

 The main objectives of this ST are:

 - To introduce TOE and the MRTD application, - To define the scope of the TOE and its security features, - To describe the security environment of the TOE, including the assets to be protected and the threats to be countered by the TOE and its environment during the product development, production and usage. - To describe the security objectives of the TOE and its environment supporting in terms of integrity and confidentiality of application data and programs and of protection of the TOE. - To specify the security requirements which includes the TOE security functional requirements, the TOE assurance requirements and TOE security functions.